Ancient Diocese of Saint-Malo

 The former Breton and French Catholic Diocese of Saint-Malo (Dioecesis Alethensis, then Dioecesis Macloviensis) existed from at least the 7th century until the French Revolution.
-Its seat was at Aleth up to some point in the 12th century, when it moved to Saint-Malo.
+Its seat was at Aleth until the 12th century, when it was moved to Saint-Malo.
 Its territory extended over some of the modern departments of Ille-et-Vilaine, Côtes-d'Armor, and Morbihan.
-Until the 860s, it was often termed the bishopric of Poutrocoet.
+Until the 860s, it was sometimes termed the bishopric in (the monastery of) Poutrocoet.

+History

+In early Brittany, church organization was not centered on cities and dioceses, since the Roman system of government had not reached so far to the west and north, but on monasteries, populated from the British isles and Ireland.
+Dol, Treguier, and Alet were considered monastery-bishoprics until the 11th century.

+Already by the mid-6th century the metropolitan bishop of Tours was struggling to exert his authority over the bishops of Brittany.
+At the Council of Tours in 567, which was attended by no bishop of Brittany, a canon forbade the consecration of any bishop of Armorica without the consent of the metropolitan.